rccordell/f19tot/assignments.md

 2. Miss no more than two classes.
 3. Take no more than one information overload day during the semester.
 4. Exceed expectations regarding in-class device according to the [policies outlined in the device use rubric](/policies/).
-5. Write at least 10 "Satisfactory" lab reports over the course of the semester.
+5. Write at least nine "Satisfactory" lab reports over the course of the semester.
 As specified in the assignment, lab reports are due within one week of the pertinent laboratory activity.
 6. Complete two "Satisfactory" Unessays on a schedule you will specify in your contract and present the strongest in class on December 4.

 ### "B" Contract